Introduction > Installation: Supplement > Installation: Container (Docker)

 - *2

-- For WSL2, the storage limit for the virtual environment can be specified in the following file directly under the user folder: .wslconfig (defaultVhdSize)
+- For WSL2, the storage limit for a virtual environment can be specified (in bytes) in the following file, located in the user folder:

 - ・